 Phillippe was married in 1912 to Ella Buch, with whom he had three children (Charles, Florence, and Louis).
 At some point thereafter, Ella and Deacon went their separate ways, though there is no evidence that they divorced.
 According to a descendent, Ella precipitated the separation, and Deacon had very little contact with his family thereafter.
 Deacon spent the rest of his life with Belle Kennedy — it does not appear that they ever got married.
 Ms. Kennedy had a daughter, Isabelle, who lived with them as well.

 Following his baseball retirement, Phillippe worked briefly for a steel mill, owned and operated a cigar store, scouted for the Pirates, worked in their ticket office, held a post in the county parks department, and was a court bailiff, all in the greater Pittsburgh area, where he lived the rest of his life.
 In his later years, he and his Belle lived in Avalon.
 He died there on March 30, 1952 while watching television.

-An earlier version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D. C.: Brassey's Inc., 2004).
+An earlier version of this biography appeared in SABR's Deadball Stars of the National League (Brassey's Inc., 2004), edited by Tom Simon.

 After the original version of this story was published on the web in 2005, I was contacted by Robert DuBree, the great-grandson of Deacon Phillippe, who supplied missing information about Deacon's first wife and family (which were not mentioned in any of his obituaries).
 With the help of Richard Malatsky, I was able to confirm what Mr. DuBree told me.